mmilner29/readme-generator/readme/README.md

   # README Generator

   ## Description
-  Help users generate a professional readme file for their projects!
+  A tool to generate professional readme files for users and their projects.

   ## Table of Contents
   -[Installation](#installation)